-The above judgments of the Supreme Court and the Tribunal are illustrative of the fact that the Courts or Tribunals have issued appropriate directions for ensuring environmental protection.
-The right to decent and clean environment should not remain illusionary but should be a right which is enforceable and benefits of which should accrue to the citizens of the country.
-The gaps in the Rules or directions issued by the executives have to be supplied by judicial pronouncement, if it is necessary to do so.
+The above judgments of the Hon'ble Supreme Court and the Tribunal are illustrative of the fact that the Courts or Tribunals have issued appropriate directions for ensuring environmental protection.
+The right to decent and clean environment should not remain illusory but should be a right which is enforceable and benefits of which should accrue to the citizens of the country.
+The gaps in the Rules or directions issued by the Executive has to be supplied by judicial pronouncement, if it is necessary to do so.
 The Rules of 2016 do have certain gaps or they do not comprehensively deal with the requirements of the Act of 1986.
-For instance, clause (i) of

-Schedule-I limits utilisation of inert and non-biodegradable waste to be used for building up of roads but only in the hills.
-It does not provide for why such waste and particularly non-recyclable plastic be not used for actual construction of roads in all parts of the country.
-For instance, in a place like Delhi, the generation of non-biodegradable and non-recyclable waste is huge and it could easily be used for construction of roads and/or embankments.
+For instance, clause (i) of Schedule-I limits utilisation of inert and non-biodegradable waste to be used for building up of roads but only in the hills.
+The Rules and/or the schedule does not provide why such waste particularly, non-biodegradable and inert waste can be used for laying roads in all cities of the country.
+For instance, in a place like Delhi, the generation of non-biodegradable or non-recyclable waste is huge and it could be purposefully used for construction of roads or embankments.

-- 30. There is no punitive provision in the Rules.
+30. There is no punitive provision in the Rules of 2016.
 However, in terms of Rule-15, a duty has been cast upon local authorities and village Panchayats to form bylaws and formulate a criteria for levying spot fine for persons who litter or fail to comply with the provisions of these Rules.
 The Rule could safely provide for applicability of the punitive provisions of the Act of 1986, as afore-indicated.
 The Rules are silent as to whether the specified purpose in the Rules and the Schedules is extendable, and if, they are mandatory or directory.
-The Rules are also silent with regard to management of domestic hazardous waste collected along with domestic or other waste under the Rules of 2016. - 31.
-Upon placing on record, the Notification of the Rules, 2016, the parties were given opportunity to put on record their suggestions or additional factors that need to be added to the Rules of 2016.
-This was primarily directed to ensure that there were no linguistic or practical deficiencies or gaps in the Rules of 2016 and they should be enforced without exceptions effectively and purposefully.
-The Applicant her filed suggestions to the Rules of

-2016 on 6th May, 2016.
+The Rules are also silent with regard to management of domestic hazardous waste collected along with domestic or other waste under the Rules of 2016.

+- 31. Upon placing on record, the Notification of the Rules of 2016, the parties were given opportunity to put on record their suggestions or additional factors that need to be added to the Rules of 2016.
+This was primarily directed to ensure that there were no linguistic or practical deficiencies or gaps in the Rules of 2016 and so they could be enforced without exceptions effectively and purposefully.
+The Applicant filed her suggestions to the Rules of 2016 on 6th May, 2016.
 To these suggestions, CPCB, MoEF&CC and other parties were required to respond.
-These Respondents filed their response to the suggestions made by the Applicant for effective implementation of the Rules.

-- 32. The Applicant proposed the following four aspects which require deliberation and decision by the Tribunal.
-They are:

-- a) Ban on short life PVC and chlorinated plastics

-- b) RDF to Cement Plants

-- c) Buffer Zone

-- d) Tipping Fee
+These Respondents filed their response to the suggestions made by the Applicant for effective implementation of the Rules. - 32.
+The Applicant proposed the following four aspects which require deliberation and decision by the Tribunal.
+They are: - a) Ban on short life PVC and chlorinated plastics - b) RDF to Cement Plants - c) Buffer Zone - d) Tipping Fee